USD ($)

 custom banner static image

-7 Layers of OSI Model
+7 Layers in the OSI Model

 1. Physical Layer